Business Transfer Pathway Degree

 BUS 1101 Introduction to Business 3 BUS 1104 Written Business Communications 3 BUS 1112 Computer Concepts and Applications 3 BUS 1125 Financial Accounting 4 BUS 2126* Managerial Accounting 4 BUS 2142 Principles of Marketing 4 BUS 2215 Legal Environment of Business 3 BUS 2244 Principles of Management 4 Business Elective: Select any BUS course.
 2

 Complete at least 30 credits in courses from the Minnesota Transfer Curriculum (MnTC), including all courses listed.
 You must complete at least one course in six of the ten goal areas.
 One course may satisfy more than one goal area, but the course credits may be counted only once.
 1. Communications ENGL 1120* OR ENGL 1121* 4 CMST 1110 OR CMST 2215 OR CMST 2220 3 2.
 Critical Thinking ECON 2206 3 3.
 Natural Science 4.
 Mathematical/Logical Reasoning MATH 1114* 3 MATH 1200* 3 5.
-History/Social/Behavioral Sciences A. ECON 2205 3 B. Also select one (1) course in Hist/Pols/Anth/Psyc/Soc (PSYC 1110 is recommended.)
-6. Humanities/Fine Art 7.
+History/Social/Behavioral Sciences (one course from B or C) A. ECON 2205 3 B. Anthropology/Psychology/Sociology (PSYC 1110 is recommended) C. History/Political Science 6.
+Humanities/Fine Art 7.
 Human Diversity 8.
 Global Perspective 9.
 Ethical/Civic Responsibility 10.
 People and the Environment

-Classes are scheduled for full-time students to complete in two years; part-time students will need more time.
+The following two-year Pathway Plan is suggested for full-time students.
+Part-time students will need more time to complete this pathway.
 For assistance with pathway planning, students should schedule an appointment with an academic advisor.
 See also the college catalog Appendix for course offering information.

 *Some occupations may require advanced education